rot256/noise-extension-ask/ask.md

 * Resumption PSKs - Deriving a "resumption PSK" from an initial Noise session.
   The resumption PSK can be used to perform a PSK Noise handshake later.
   ASK can also be used to derive associated data, such as labels to identify PSKs.

-* Used to enable 0-RTT with patterns not normally permitting encryption in the first message (e.g. XX pattern), by combining ASK with a psk modifier.

 * Deriving keys used to generate random padding or other length-hiding / traffic-hiding countermeasures,